davidshq/awesome-bitclout/README.md

 ## BitClout Accounts to Follow

+These BitClout accounts are of value to those interested in the technical side of BitClout.
+Feel free to submit additional accounts (see Contributing at end of this doc).
+Only accounts which provide high value content will be included.

 - [@DiamondHands](https://bitclout.com/u/diamondhands) - Public face of BitClout team on infrastructure / development updates.
 - [@maebeam](https://bitclout.com/u/maebeam) - Does a lot of heavy lifting on the BitClout code.
 - [@HPaulson](https://bitclout.com/u/HPaulson) - Manages the community-sourced documentation on the BitClout API.
+- [@ludo](https://bitclout.com/u/ludo) - Has an OSS repo of Swift-based BitClout resources, does visualizations of the BitClout network.

 ## Contributing
 You can submit a link for inclusion (or to request removal, editing, etc.) in several ways: